nikhilkanta/hyde/rpar.md

 [From time series to complex networks: the visibility graph](https://arxiv.org/abs/0810.0920v1)

 [Collective dynamics of ‘small-world’ networks](https://www.nature.com/articles/30918)

+The Revolutionary paper from by Watts & Strogatz about the small world phenomenon in real world networks.
+The Small world phenomenon here is characterized by two parameters, Clustering Coefficient and characteristic path length.
+Most small world networks exhibit the high local clustering like regular networks and small characteristic path length like random networks.

 [Communities in Networks](https://arxiv.org/abs/0902.3788v2)

 [Complex Networks Analysis of Language Complexity](https://iopscience.iop.org/article/10.1209/0295-5075/100/58002/meta)

+This paper talks about constructing Complex networks from text data with respect to their order of appearance in a sentence in a given text.
+The different metric from the networks are then used to classify the complexity of the text / Language.
+(A look into this from the algebraic topological measures from Cliques might have a better insight than the metrics used here in this paper).

 [Fast unfolding of communities in large networks](https://iopscience.iop.org/article/10.1088/1742-5468/2008/10/P10008/pdf)